 There is a learning curve for navigating and troubleshooting in a Linux environment.
 Anyone who has tried playing with Ubuntu at home knows that working in a Linux environment without knowing what you are doing puts you at risk for making fatal mistakes.

-That is why Linux certification is such an important credential for IT pros.
+That is why a Linux certification is such an important credential for IT pros.
 Holding a Linux certification demonstrates your competence to a potential employer, and it allows you to be confident in your own Linux skills.
 Earning the certification proves to employers that you know what you’re doing.
 It also helps you trust your own expertise and feel confident you can do the job without mishaps.

 So, if you want the skills, confidence and career boost that come with mastery of the Linux operating system, the following list of the best certifications for Linux will set you on the right path.